At my lowest point, my identity became “what everyone else wanted to do/think/plan/be.” I didn’t know how to stop being a doormat.

 - Make the decision that you’d rather have an honest opinion and be REMEMBERED than be a liked/agreeable doormat and be FORGOTTEN.
 Period.

 - Remember that you should never have to beg to help, love, and care for anyone.
 If you find yourself doing this it’s because you can’t do it for yourself.

 - Get rid of expectations in your relationships and start expecting from yourself.
 I don’t have any expectations when it comes to other people.
 I expect from myself that if I am treated poorly, I will have the boundaries to ACT accordingly while staying on my white horse.

-When you decide to extinguish the people pleasing, you put an end to being a doormat and taking what other people do and say personally.
+When you decide to extinguish the people-pleasing, you put an end to being a doormat and taking the behavior of others personally.

 What you need to take personally is the relationship that you have with yourself.

 Do you ever notice how the people who mind their own business, are kindly honest and have their own backs always get their asses kissed?